Are political disagreements stressing you out? Here are tips to bridge the divide

 Oftentimes, Staehli says, people will find common ground as they consider others’ beliefs and values.
 They start to see how compromise might be possible.

-“We are absolutely not as divided as we think we are,” says Tania Israel, a psychologist at the University of California, Santa Barbara, and author of the new book Facing the Fracture.
+“We are absolutely not as divided as we think we are,” says Tania Israel, a professor of counseling psychology at the University of California, Santa Barbara, and author of the new book Facing the Fracture.
 Israel points to research that shows our perceptions of how polarized we are, are overblown.

 “We think the Democrats and Republicans are much farther apart on the issues than they actually are,” she says.
 Take gun control.
 Of course, there’s a divide, but many Democrats and Republicans support gun restrictions.
 There is some common ground, but more extreme voices often dominate the political discourse.